ricsix19/ricsix19/README.md

 ## 🌱 Currently Exploring

-- 🚀 Learning Java and developing applications in Java
+- 🚀 Learning Java and trying to develop applications in Java
 - 🌱 I'm currently exploring Multi Theft Auto (MTASA) Lua scripting, alongside it I'm deepening my knowledge in XML and SQL

 Thanks for stopping by!